-My daughter wrote this manifesto for a Literature class her Senior year in High School, and I was so taken by it that I worked with her to edit it for publication for ImpactADHD.
+My daughter wrote this manifesto for a Literature class her Senior year in High School, and I was so taken by it that I worked with her to edit it for publication for ImpactADHD®.
 I hope you can use this to inspire your kids!!
-It’s straight from the mind and keyboard of a bright young woman who struggles with Dyslexia, ADHD and Anxiety.
-Names haven’t been changed to protect any innocents, but there has been a lot of spelling corrected!
+It's straight from the mind and keyboard of a bright young woman who struggles with Dyslexia, ADHD and Anxiety.
+Names have not been changed because there's no one to protect -- but there has been a lot of spelling corrected! ~ Elaine

 A Manifesto for Kids with Learning Disabilities